1715 Treasure Fleet: Exhibits and preserves

-Treasure hunter Kip Wagner's team built an exhibit held at National Geographic "Explorers Hall" in Washington, D.C. that was featured in the January 1965 issue of National Geographic.
+Treasure hunter Kip Wagner found the first of the fleet's treasure in 1961, and continued searching throughout the remaining decade, eventually finding millions of dollars' worth of gold, silver, and other artifacts.
+He and his team built an exhibit held at National Geographic "Explorers Hall" in Washington, D.C. that was featured in the January 1965 issue of National Geographic.
 This was the beginning of a fine collection of 1715 plate fleet treasure that brought hundreds of visitors from around the world.
 Wagner published his book Pieces of Eight (Recovering The Riches Of A Lost Spanish Fleet) in 1966.
-This is a detailed account of the finding and exploration of many of these shipwrecks along the Florida "Treasure Coast."
+This is a detailed account of the finding and exploration of many of these shipwrecks along Florida's "Treasure Coast".
 An exhibit was set up with a grand opening on May 1, 1967, at the First National Bank of Satellite Beach, Florida.

 In 1987, another ship in the fleet, the Urca de Lima, became the first shipwreck in the Florida Underwater Archaeological Preserves.

-Mel Fisher's company, Mel Fisher's Treasures, sold the rights to the 1715 Fleet shipwreck to Queens Jewels, LLC.
+Mel Fisher's company, Mel Fisher's Treasures, sold the rights to the 1715 Fleet shipwreck to 1715 Fleet-Queens Jewels, LLC.

-In 2015, 1715 Fleet - Queens Jewels, LLC and their founder Brent Brisben discovered $4.5 million in gold coins off the coast of Vero Beach, Florida; the coins come from the 1715 Fleet shipwreck site known as the Corrigans wreck.
+On July 31, 2015 (the 300th anniversary of the sinking), 1715 Fleet-Queens Jewels, LLC and their founder Brent Brisben discovered $4.5 million in gold coins off the coast of Vero Beach, Florida; the coins come from the 1715 Fleet shipwreck site known as the Corrigans wreck.
+During a previous 2015 find from the Douglass Beach wreck, 101 coins were recovered of which 50 were stolen by the Schmitt family (subcontractors to 1715 Fleet-Queens Jewels, LLC).
+In 2024, 37 of the coins were recovered by law enforcement and turned over to the Court.